 § FIGASINI - (Fifth Game in Six Nights) - (only seen in strike/lockout shortened seasons) The unholy spawn of David Stern and Billy Hunter's procrastination and indecisiveness.
 Made up of a Triple Lindy that's either preceded or followed by a rest day and a BABA.

 § FIGASENI - (Fifth Game in Seven Nights) - The dreaded one.
 The worst of them all.
-The most games the league schedules in such a short period of time: five games played in a single week, although not always a calendar week.
-These are constructed by taking a FOGAFINI, and adding one more game to it (either before the first BABA, or after the second BABA) with only one rest day First used by Tim C. (as FIGASEDA, because of a day game) in early 2010.
+The most games the league schedules in such a short period of time: five games played in seven days.
+These are made up of a BABA, a rest day, a game day a rest day, and then another BABA.
+First used by Tim C. (as FIGASEDA, because of a day game) in early 2010.

 § RRT - (Rodeo Road Trip) - First used on PtR by sungo - Since it's hard to have home games when your arena is hosting the best rodeo in the nation, every year (just after mid-season) the Spurs go on the road, shore up their defense, and usually go on a win streak.